Vinai/customer-registration-ip/app/code/community/Netzarbeiter/CustomerRegIp/README.txt

-Thanks to Diana from TradiArt for sponsoring this extension!
+Thanks to Diana from TradiArt for initially sponsoring this extension!

 KNOWN BUGS: